UV Printing for POD Sellers: What Podbase Data Shows

 Custom Metal and Glass Items

-These include dog tags, metal business card holders, and promotional glassware.
-UV printing creates sharp designs that look engraved, without the cost of real engraving.
+Dog tags, metal business card holders, promotional glassware.
+UV printing creates sharp designs that read as engraved without the cost of real engraving.

 Best For: B2B sellers and those targeting the luxury gift market.
-Metal items are lightweight and ship easily, while glass products often command higher prices.
+Metal items are lightweight and ship easily; glass products often command higher prices.

 Also Read: